Masturbating: What is wanking & how to wank

 What if I think about really odd stuff when I’m masturbating?

 The sexual brain is an odd thing, and all sorts of random crap may spur you on during a self-love session.
 This doesn’t make you weird or a pervert, and it doesn’t mean you’d want your fantasies to become real.
-You may think about someone of the same sex, fantasise about a really dark situation like being raped, hey, maybe even animals will come in there.
+You may think about an authority figure (like a teacher), fantasise about a really dark situation like being raped, or hey, maybe even animals will appear in there too.

 This is normal and thoughts are nothing to be ashamed of.
 There are no Thought Police.
 As long as no one is getting hurt in the real world, there’s nothing to worry about.